hidetatz/hidetatz.github.io/data/articles/how-to-get-along-with-slo-error-budget.md

 ### Determine what kind of SLI is the best for the service

 First, decide what should be the indicators of the level for the service.
-Because SLO should include SLI, it's also determined based on users' interests.
-Good SLI can be a measurement what users are interested in.
+Because SLO includes SLI, it's also determined based on users' interests.
+Good SLI can be a measurement what users are interested in directly.
-Choosing good SLI requires us to understand how users most interact with the service.
-Choosing an SLI which users don't care about doesn't make sense.
+Choosing good SLI requires us to understand which part users are the most interacted on the service.
+Choosing an SLI which users don't care about would not be making sense.

 Too many SLI makes it hard to track and keep paying attention.
 Too few is also not good because it usually cannot show system's health properly.

-First, the SLI which indicates about service's correctness is recommended.
+Usually, the SLI which indicates about service's correctness is recommended.
 For distributed database, customers usually want to know if the latest data is always returned.
-Sometimes it's difficult to track correctness, but it's better to consider to provide correctness as SLO.
+Sometimes it's difficult to track correctness, but it's better to consider to provide it as SLO.

 In addition, there are some common patterns what to be chosen by the category of the service.

-When the service is serving something to users, usually **availability**, **latency**, and **throughput** are chosen.
+* When the service is serving something to users, usually **availability**, **latency**, and **throughput** are chosen.
-When the service is storage, **latency**, **availability**, **durability** are chosen.
+* When the service is storage, **latency**, **availability**, **durability** are chosen.
-When the service is batch or big data analysis platform, **throughput** (how much data can be processed) is chosen.
+* When the service is batch or big data analysis platform, **throughput** (how much data can be processed) is chosen.

-This part is important and worth to spend time to be discussed in deciding service's SLO.
+This part is very important and worth to spend time on discussion in deciding service's SLO.
 Without deep consideration, we tend to create SLO just following what other teams are doing; especially when the team is not familiar with working with SLO.
 However, it's not a good way.
 **Potentially, SLO can decide your future tasks.**
 You must be an expert of your service.
-So, deciding SLO requires your domain knowledge.
+Deciding SLO requires your domain knowledge.

 For example, your service has WRITE operations, you might have take care of data write latency, message queue delay, message durability, etc.
 If your service has only READ operations (such as master-data service), you may just take care of read latency.